 The differential tuition is a set amount each year.
-It will be paid in two installments, one during fall semester along with tuition and the other in the spring semester along with tuition.
-Summer semester there will be no installment since the full amount has been paid during the preceding two semesters for the year.
+It will be paid, along with general graduate tuition, during the academic semesters.
+Differential tuition will not be assessed during Level II fieldwork.

 Tuition rates and differential rates are governed by the Utah State Legislature and the Board of Regent and are subject to change from year to year.
 Therefore, this sheet is only an estimate of tuition costs throughout the entire program.
 Current tuition and student fees can be found at http://fbs.admin.utah.edu/income/tuition/college-of-health/.
 Out-of-state students are required to take 60 hours of coursework before they can be considered a resident of the state of Utah.
 For specific information about residency requirements please refer to U's website.